StatistikChris/R-read-columns-bucket/README.md

 ## R Analysis Features

-The service automatically runs R analysis on the downloaded CSV file to:
+The service automatically runs R analysis on the downloaded CSV file using **data.table** to:

-- Extract and display column names
+- Extract and display column names with their data types
-- Count the number of columns
+- Count the number of columns and rows analyzed
 - Show column names as an R vector format
+- Provide data.table syntax examples for column selection
 - Display results both in the web interface and console logs

 ## Requirements